LabunskyA/StegoAuth/README.md

 # StegoAuth
 Set of utilities and API to proof the concept of asymmetric steganographic authentication, written in Java.
-I will link more info in near future
+I will link more info in the nearest future.

 ## Building
 Artifacts available at the releases page, but you can also build everything with simple `make`.
-Note that you will need to have JDK (`javac` and `jar` in particular) in your path.
+Note that you will need to have JDK in your PATH variable.

 ## Usage
 ### Protocol